 Consider two glass jars with colorless water but in one you can see some small fragments of leaves or other particles whereas the other is free from such visible impurities.
 This is what clarity means and the same idea applies to the world of gemstones as well.
 Many people confuse clarity with transparency but the two are distinct optical attributes.

 In the case of blue sapphires, you might come across some stones wherein you can see some blemishes or other materials trapped inside.
 Such stones should be avoided as they are not valued well.
-When you buy a blue sapphire, one way to look for such impurities (called inclusions) is to hold the blue sapphire against a light source and tilt it in various angles for proper inspection.
+When you buy a blue sapphire, one way to look for such impurities (called inclusions) is to hold it against a light source.
+Then tilt it in various angles for proper inspection.

 Transparency